About the course

 The thesis will be submitted in Trinity term of the second year of the course.

-The first intake of this course is in October 2021 and so there are no alumni as yet.
+The first intake of this course was in October 2021 and so there are no alumni as yet.
 However, area studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.

 Many OSGA graduates have also undertaken further research into subjects linked with area studies and have pursued successful careers in the academic world and education.